ShyamalJB/linkapp/README.md

-At first, clone this repository
+At first, clone this repository.
 To run the application go to "dist" folder and open "linkapp.exe" file.
 This might only run on Windows only.

 There are three links: